-As the brand awareness and popularity began to grow, Carrera International became a force in the market, sponsoring international sporting events, such as the 1988 Winter Olympics, The Americas Cup, and Formula 1 Racing.
+As the brand awareness and popularity grew, Carrera International became a force in the market, sponsoring international sporting events, such as the 1988 Winter Olympics, The Americas Cup, and Formula 1 Racing.
 The company also made many advances in eyewear as they focused on research.
 The company officially marketed their prescription glasses in 1981.

 Then in 1996, Safilo, the world’s largest sunglasses supplier in the world, bought Carrera.
-Safilo brands included Armani, Dior, Gucci, Hugo Boss, and Valentino, which gave the Carrera brand exposure to the stores that sold these popular brands.
+At the time, Safilo owned eyewear brands, such as, Armani, Dior, Gucci, Hugo Boss, and Valentino, which boosted Carrera’s brand exposure to the many eyewear stores.
 The Carrera brand ended up being split into two separate divisions within Safilo—sports and lifestyle sunglasses.
 The sports division continued on the path that the brand had already taken in the past; however, the lifestyle division began to grow greatly in popularity.

 Also known as the Carrera Vintage Sunglasses, the lifestyle division line got its inspiration from the 1960s through the 1980s.
 The lifestyle brand is a force in the international market and can be seen on celebrities like Usher, David Beckham, and Paolo Maldini, and Italian athlete.